| DISCLAIMER: This document is meant for guidance

 to conduct various research activities (including immunogenetic

-analysis for cytokines and HLA markers)..
+analysis for cytokines and HLA markers).
 CRD probably

 has the largest repository of sera and DNA in rheumatology

-Clinic is also conducted in the premises of the center.
+center is also conducted in the premises of the center.

 CRD has a well-equipped library in with a large collection